piotrwitek/react-redux-typescript-jspm-starter/README.md

 __NOTE: Use index.prod.html for production, it have slightly different loading logic.
 Add references to your static assets like links/scripts and copy to the dist folder during a build process.__

 #### Development Workflow
-1. `npm run bundle-dev` - create bundle of vendor packages to speed-up full-page reload during development _(re-run only when project dependencies has changed)_
+1. `npm run build:dev` - create bundle of vendor packages to speed-up full-page reload during development _(re-run only when project dependencies has changed)_
 2. `npm start` - browser will open automatically

 #### NO-IDE Workflow - command line type checking